 The Saubels decided they wanted to continue with their homemade flair, so soups and salads were made daily at the Shrewsbury location and transported as needed in our own refrigerated truck.
 Smoked meats, bolognas and jerky are also sent to the other locations on a regular basis.

 In July of 2006, Steve and his wife, Marie, retired from the business and sold their part of the entity to Greg and his wife, Betti.
-Greg and Betti have three children, with all of them working at the stores in some capacity.
+Greg and Betti have three children, with two of them actively involved in the business.
 The oldest son, Bobby has graduated from Elizabethtown College and has been helping to manage the stores and learning many aspects of the business.
 Their daughter, Kelsi, works at the Shrewsbury location and is also helping to manage at that location.
 She graduated from The University of Pittsburgh in December 2011 and also acquired her Masters Degree in Occupational Therapy, graduating from Philadelphia University in May 2015.
-Their youngest son, Adam, graduated from high school and is attending Elizabethtown College.
-He is acquiring his Business Degree with a concentration in Finance.
-Adam will continue to work at the store while taking classes at college.
-We look forward to the fourth generation being very much involved.
+The youngest son, Adam, graduated from Elizabethtown College with a degree in Finance.
+Adam has chosen a career with Northwestern Mutual where he is a Financial Planner and lends a hand at the business when in need, such as with the rush of COVID 19 in 2020.
+Greg and Betti are most proud of all three of the children and look forward to working with Bobby and Kelsi daily, as they prepare to be the fourth generation in operations of Saubel’s Markets.

 When asked what brings about his successes, Greg Saubel states, “Our quality, freshness, homemade items and customer service are second to none!
 We are a modern supermarket doing things the old fashioned way.”

 We’re sure that Claude Saubel never envisioned his little country store in Hametown becoming Saubel’s Markets as you know it today!
 The Saubel’s are proud of being three generations and going on four.